The Music Center is one of the largest and most highly regarded

 - Willingness to work some nights and weekends.

-position is working remotely this scenario will likely change and
+this position is working remotely; this scenario may change and is

 The Music Center requires its employees to be vaccinated against